 It is the County’s policy to comply with the FLSA’s overtime provisions.
 Therefore, the County prohibits any improper deductions from the salaries of employees who are exempt from the FLSA’s overtime provisions.
 Reports of improper deductions will be promptly investigated.
 If it is determined that an improper deduction has occurred, the affected employee shall be reimbursed.

 Any FLSA exempt employee who believes that he/she has been subjected to an improper pay deduction shall notify the Director of Human Resources in writing within 30 calendar days of the date when he/she knew, or should have known, of the alleged improper pay deduction.
 The written notification should describe specifically the basis of the alleged improper pay deduction.
 The Director of Human Resources will review the circumstances and make a written determination within 30 calendar days of receipt of the notice.
 In the event it is determined that an FLSA exempt employee’s pay has been deducted improperly, the affected employee shall be reimbursed.

-All questions concerning FLSA should be referred to the Human Resources Division-Compensation Services Section at 954-357-6438.
+All questions concerning FLSA should be referred to the Human Resources Division-Compensation Services Section at firstname.lastname@example.org or 954-357-6438.

 Family Illness Leave

-Employees may use sick leave as Family Illness Leave in the case of actual illness or injury of an immediate family member, domestic partner or dependents of the employee’s domestic partner.
+Employees may use up to 40 hours of accrued sick leave in a calendar year as Family Illness Leave in the case of actual illness or injury of an immediate family member, domestic partner or dependents of the employee’s domestic partner.
 Immediate family is generally defined as: